IoTPlay/menu_ansible/README.md

 After installation, and config, in a Terminal window, for example menus as shown above:

 From any menu:
+ - ` ans ` - Writes the current full menu to screen
  - ` ans 1 ` - brings up the menu of menu's
 From menu 1 - menu of menus:
  - ` ans 2 ` - opens menu 2